Cost of Coverage and Covering Dependents

 - A same- or opposite-sex domestic partner (a copy of an approved Statement of Domestic Partnership (PDF) is required)

-- A child (or children) through the end of the year in which he/she turns 26* (a copy of a birth certificate which shows the names of both the parent and the child or legal documentation of adoption or court-ordered care by the employee is required)
+- A child (or children) through the end of the year in which he or she turns 26* (a copy of a birth certificate that shows the names of both the parent and the child or legal documentation of adoption or court-ordered care by the employee is required)